SPUNIKNSS15/SPUNIKNSS15/Proposal/proposal.md

 ##Projects

-The projects are listed in order of preference.
+The projects are listed in order of preference, with the respective number of points specified in brackets.

-###ISGCI Subgraph Isomorphism
+###ISGCI Subgraph Isomorphism - _(4 Points)_

-Everyone of our team listened to the lecture "Algorithmen und Datenstrukturen" which gave us basic understanding of algorithms and their implementation.
+Every member of our team attended the lectures "Algorithmen und Datenstrukturen" (Algodat) and "Mathematik Diskrete Strukturen" (MDS).
+In Algodat we earned basic understanding of algorithms and their implementation, including problem solving using graphs.

-The lecture also treated graphs which did "Mathematik Diskrete Strukturen" as well, from a mathematical point of view.
-We are experienced in the programming language Java.
-Since the "Programmierkurs 1" one year ago we used it in several other lectures.
-Furthermore we would like to implement an algorithm used in real world applications and work with the JgraphT library and ISGCI.
+MDS covered graphs as well, but from a mathematical point of view.
+We are therefore convinced, that we have the necessary understanding of graph theory to implement the VFLib2 algorithm.

-*Mir ist jetzt noch nicht mehr dazu eingefallen, warum gerade unsere Gruppe
-dieses Projekt bekommen sollte..
-Ihr könnt aber gern noch was ergänzen/löschen/ändern bzw. mein Englisch korrigieren.*
+We also attended the lecture "Programmierkurs 1" one year ago, where we were introduced to the Java programming language.
+Since then, we used Java in several lectures.
+Thus we are certain, that we will quickly get used to the ISGCI environment and the API of the JgraphT library.

+All in all, we are interested in the algorithm and believe our team meets the necessary requirements for its implementation in Java.

-###Controversy Utility - _(Custom Project)_
+###Controversy Platform - _(3 Points, Custom Project)_
 #### 1. Background

 In public discussions running over longer periods of time, it often